Vollinger0/esm/development.md

 ### done

+- [x] make sure the async-able commands do not check the binding port.
 - [x] integrity check: checks if things fit together (e.g. dedicated.yaml config), our own config when running multiple instances, etc.
   - or adapt config to dedicated.yaml, especially when paths change. probably as a sanity check implementation
   - may also just check the config, e.g. if all paths exist